andreioprisan/meteor-newrelic/README.md

-Meteor SQL bindings
+Meteor NewRelic Bindings
 ==========================

-This smart package exposes SQL bindings.
+This smart package exposes Meteor NewRelic bindings.

 This Meteor package is licensed under the MIT license.

-This uses version 1.2.1 of the Twilio squel package.
+This uses version 1.0.1 of the NewRelic package.

 #### To Install

-    mrt add meteor-sql
+    mrt add meteor-newrelic